21Kintsugi/FIFA-26-Player-Analysis--SQL-Power-BI/README.md

 ##
 CONCLUSION:
 The goal of this project was to test the SQL and Power BI skills I have acquired and put into practice the concepts I have learned.
 I can say that the goal was achieved.
-While this project may not be perfect, I am still satisfied with the results.
+While this project may not be perfect or industry relevant, I am still satisfied with the results.
 This project allowed me to independently apply and strengthen my SQL and Power BI skills using the FIFA 26 dataset.
 I designed a relational database, wrote queries to explore players, clubs, and leagues, and created dashboards to visualize key metrics such as player value, wages, quality, attributes, and height.
-Now, onto harder stuff, I guess!
+Now, onto harder stuff!